 Security Goals: In this paper, we are mainly concerned with secure search related privacy requirements, and define them as follows.
-1) Keyword semantic security: as a novel attribute-based keyword search technique, we will formally prove our proposed ABKS-UR scheme is semantically secure against chosen keyword attack under selective ciphertext policy model (IND-sCP-CKA).
-The related security definition and semantic security game used in the proof are presented in Appendix.A.
+1) Keyword semantic security: Since we present a novel attribute-based keyword search technique, we will formally prove it semantically secure against chosen keyword attack under selective ciphertext policy model (IND-sCP-CKA).
+The related security definition and semantic security game used in the proof are presented in Sect.
+4.4.
 2) Trapdoor unlinkability: this security property makes the CS unable to visually distinguish two or more trapdoors even containing the same keyword.
-Note that we do not intend to protect predicate privacy as the attacker may collude with malicious users or use public key to generate valid secure indexes so as to infer the keyword in a trapdoor from legitimate users, and this privacy breach cannot be protected inherently for any public key based encrypted data search scheme [25].
-Moreover, we do not aim to protect access pattern in this paper due to the extremely high complexity, i.e. to protect it, algorithm has to "touch" the whole dataset [26].
+Note that the attacker may launch dictionary attack by using public key to generate arbitrary number of indexes with keyword of his choice, and then search these indexes with a particular trapdoor to deduce the underlying keyword in the trapdoor, which is referred to as predicate privacy and it cannot be protected inherently in the PKC-based search scenario [32].
+Consistent with existing asymmetric secure search schemes [17], [21], this paper does not consider protection of predicate privacy.
+Moreover, we do not aim to hide access pattern in our scheme due to the extremely high complexity, i.e. to protect it, algorithm has to "touch" the whole dataset [33].

-IV.
-THE PROPOSED AUTHORIZED KEYWORD SEARCH
+4 THE PROPOSED AUTHORIZED KEYWORD SEARCH

-We exploit the CP-ABE [23], [24] technique to achieve scalable fine-grained authorized keyword search over encrypted cloud data supporting multiple data owners and data users.
-Specifically, for each file, the data owner generates an accesspolicy-protected secure index, where the access structure is expressed as a series of AND gates.
-Only authorized users with attributes satisfying the access policies can obtain matching results.
-Otherwise, they have no means to tell whether the search failure comes from a keyword mismatch or an authorization failure.
+We exploit the CP-ABE [30], [31] technique to achieve scalable fine-grained authorized keyword search over encrypted cloud data supporting multiple data owners and data users.
+Specifically, for each file, the data owner generates an access-policy-protected secure index, where the access structure is expressed as a series of AND gates.
+Only authorized users with attributes satisfying the access policies can obtain matching result.
 Moreover, we should consider user membership management carefully in the multi-user setting.
 A naïve solution is to impose the burden on each data owner.
 As a result, data owner is required to be always online to promptly respond the membership update request, which is impractical and inefficient.
-By using proxy re-encryption [14], the data owner can delegate most of the workload to the cloud without infringing search privacy.
+By using proxy re-encryption [15], the data owner can delegate most of the workload to the cloud without infringing search privacy.

-A. Algorithm Definition
+4.1 Algorithm Definition